RomHartmann/athenaeum/article_archive/README.md

 # 18 November 2018
 - https://sunscrapers.com/blog/ultimate-tutorial-django-rest-framework-part-1/ Top down approach to django-rest_framework
 - https://rayed.com/posts/2018/05/django-crud-create-retrieve-update-delete/ Nice explanation of a simple CRUD for a django table using generic classes
-- https://stackoverflow.com/questions/100003/what-are-metaclasses-in-python That second answer by the community is really great
+- https://stackoverflow.com/questions/100003/what-are-metaclasses-in-python That second answer by the community is really great for python metaclasses
 # 15 November 2018
 - https://towardsdatascience.com/why-you-shouldnt-be-a-data-science-generalist-f69ea37cdd2c Nice breakup into different areas of data science
 # 14 November 2018